Saibot393/regionba/README.md

   - **Once**

 - ## Conditional Trigger
   This Behaviour allows you to set certain conditions for the triggering of outher behaviours.
-You can also trigger behaviours of other regions. **Note**, that the trigger tpye of the target behaviour will need to match the trigger type of this behaviour
+You can also trigger behaviours of other regions. **Note**, that the trigger event type of the target behaviour will need to match the trigger event type of this behaviour.
+Also note that any information regarding the region that contains the trigger behaviour.
   - **Logic**
     With which logic operator values are combined [AND, OR]
   - **Condition Types**